Walk This Way: Lyrics

-When bandmate Steven Tyler heard Perry playing that riff he "ran out and sat behind the drums and [they] jammed."
+When bandmate Steven Tyler heard Perry playing that riff, he "ran out and sat behind the drums and [they] jammed."
 Tyler scatted "nonsensical words initially to feel where the lyrics should go before adding them later."

 When the group was halfway through recording Toys in the Attic in early 1975 at Record Plant in New York City, they found themselves stuck for material.
 They had written three or four songs for the album, having "to write the rest in the studio."
 They decided to give the song Perry had come up with in Hawaii a try, but it did not have lyrics or a title yet.
 Deciding to take a break from recording, band members and producer Jack Douglas went down to Times Square to see Mel Brooks' Young Frankenstein.
 Returning to the studio, they were laughing about Marty Feldman telling Gene Wilder to follow him in the film, saying "walk this way" and limping.
 Douglas suggested this as a title for their song.
 But they still needed lyrics.

 At the hotel that night Tyler wrote lyrics for the song, but left them in the cab on the way to the studio next morning.
 He says: "I must have been stoned.
 All the blood drained out of my face, but no one believed me.
 They thought I never got around to writing them."
 Upset, he took a cassette tape with the instrumental track the band had recorded and a portable tape player with headphones and "disappeared into the stairwell."
 He "grabbed a few No. 2 pencils" but forgot to take paper.
 He wrote the lyrics on the wall at "the Record Plant's top floor and then down a few stairs of the back stairway."
 After "two or three hours" he "ran downstairs for a legal pad and ran back up and copied them down."

 Perry thought the "lyrics were so great," saying that Tyler, being a drummer, "likes to use words as a percussion element."
 He says:

 Perry always liked to wait until Tyler recorded his vocal so he "could weave around his vocal attack," but Tyler wanted Perry to record first for the same reason.
 After a "tug-of-war", Tyler's vocal was recorded first with Perry's guitar track overdubbed.

 The lyrics, which tell the story of a high school boy losing his virginity, are sung quite fast by Tyler, with heavy emphasis being placed on the rhyming lyrics (e.g., "so I took a big chance at the high school dance").

 Between the elaborately detailed verses, the chorus primarily consists of a repetition of "Walk this way, talk this way".

 Live in concert, Tyler often has the audience, combined with members of the band, sing "talk this way".
-There is also a lengthy guitar solo at the end of the song, and in concert, Tyler will often harmonize his voice to mimic the sounds of the guitar.
+There is also a lengthy guitar solo at the end of the song, and in concert, Tyler will often use his voice to mimic the sounds of the guitar.